2023/24 YF Election Timeline and Code of Practice

 - Candidates or their supporters must not post YF Exec election campaign material in these chats.

-- Administrators of these groups must delete any such material, and in serious/repeated instances must inform the Returning Officer: who may instruct removal of the relevant participants from this and other YF WhatsApp groups, and/or insist on becoming an Admin of the WhatsApp group.
+- Administrators of these groups must delete any such messages, and in serious/repeated instances must inform the Returning Officer: who may instruct the removal of the relevant participants from this and other YF WhatsApp groups, and/or insist on becoming an Admin of the WhatsApp group.

 Blog, Antics, Podcast and other publications:

-- Publication of blog posts, podcast episodes and articles which include authors’ names will still be permitted.
+- Publication of blog posts, podcast episodes and articles that include authors’ names will still be permitted.

-- However, when tweeting or referring to the article using any of the official YF social media channels neither the producer/editor nor writer’s name should be used (instead linking directly to the post/episode/article).
+- When posting or referring to the article using any of the official YF social media channels, the name of the writer/editor/producer can be used but their social media handles cannot be used if the writer/editor/producer is standing for election to the YF Executive in 2023-24.

 - Videos of events will be uploaded to the channel where appropriate by the Returning Officer or other Exec members not re-standing.